Bowls: Tra bowls

 The scoring is also different, as a point is awarded for every shot that brings the ball closer to the target than any opponent's ball.
 This causes pure blocking strategies to be less effective.

 In 1972, the West-Flemish tra bowls federation was founded to uniform the local differing rules and to organise a match calendar.
 Meanwhile, they also organise championships and tournaments.

+New Zealand Indoor Bowls

+A unique variant of indoor bowls developed in New Zealand in the early 20th century.
+It is played on a carpet mat 6.7 m long and 1.8 m wide.
+The sport reached its heyday in New Zealand in the 1960s and 1970s with upward of 70,000 registered players, but has seen a gradual decline in membership since.
+The New Zealand Indoor Bowls Federation is the sport's governing body and it is only played competitively in New Zealand, though there is a biennial Trans-Tasman fixture using custom rules compromising between those used in Australia and New Zealand.

 Competitions

 There are various bowls competitions held around the world (see - World Bowls Events).

 Bowls is one of the "core sports" that must be included at each edition of the Commonwealth Games.
 With the exception of the 1966 Games, the sport has been included in all Games since their inception in 1930.
 England has so far dominated the sport with 51 medals.